benaryorg/haskell-twitter-archive-parser/README.md

 # if you use cabal (assuming you have appropriate dependencies)
 cabal run < ../tweets.csv

-# if you happen to have ghc (8.0), parsec and containers installed you probably
+# if you happen to have ghc (8.0), parsec, regex-pcre and containers installed
-# know how to compile and run this yourself
+# you probably know how to compile and run this yourself
 ```

 ## Example Output